Last updated: 10 September 2020

 At the same time, it’s important to note that any concerns about lack of competition and price fixing amongst the big six energy companies may be misplaced.
 Although they tend to raise prices at the same time, this is often due to a global rise in market prices.
 There have been many reviews of the big six companies by the FCA and Ofgem, none of which have ever found any evidence of price fixing.

 Another reason why the big six suppliers are criticised is due to their Standard Variable Tariffs.
 These are default rates for customers, which are usually far higher than lower fixed price plans or introductory deals.
 When customers don’t switch suppliers, they may automatically be moved onto the standard variable tariff and pay higher rates for energy.
-Ofgem data shows that these SVTs can be hundreds of pounds more expensive than alternative plans.
+Ofgem data shows that these SVTs can be hundreds of pounds more expensive than alternative plans, even with the price cap in place.

 Despite these criticisms and potential pricing pitfalls, there’s no need to rule the big six out completely.
 The energy they supply is the same as smaller companies, and prices will vary according to your region and level of household use.
 To find out whether you’re getting the best rate, it’s always a good idea to use a comparison service to see what the current deals are.
 If you prefer the security of a large supplier, one of the big six might be right for you.